 W-4 request.
-Ask each new employee to complete the 2015 Form W-4.
+Ask each new employee to complete the 2016 Form W-4.
 See section 9.

-Name and social security number.
-Record each new employee's name and number from his or her social security card.
+Name and social security number (SSN).
+Record each new employee's name and SSN from his or her social security card.
 Any employee without a social security card should apply for one.
 See section 4.